Iowa Arts & Culture Resilience Grant

 Matching Funds Requirement

-Applicants are required to demonstrate matching funds to support the proposal in an amount that is equal to or greater than the total grant amount requested from the Iowa Arts Council.
+Applicants are required to demonstrate matching funds for the direct costs that support the proposed activities in an amount that is equal to or greater than the total grant amount requested from the Iowa Arts Council.
 Applicants may not request more than 50% of the total cost of the proposal in grant funding.
 For fiscal year 2022, the required match may be either in-kind or cash.
 Grant funds from the Iowa Department of Cultural Affairs or its divisions shall not be used as matching funds for this program.

 Eligible applicants must meet the following requirements.
 Entities who do not meet these requirements are not eligible to apply.